Spark gap PEMF machines

 This can be compared to slowly filling a bucket with water until it is full, upon which the whole contents is emptied out in one big splash.
 Because it takes time for this process, similarly the pulse repetition rate of a spark PEMF device is limited.

-Click on the video at the right to see how this works ===>>>
+Click on the video to see how this works ===>>>

 In order to discharge the capacitor [charged to tens of thousands of volts] a spark gap with titanium electrodes is used to reduce the wear of the electrodes as much as possible but even these electrodes will need to be replaced after a while exactly the same way as the plugs in a car motor need to be replaced from time to time.
 Replacement of these spark gap electrodes are expensive making these PEMF devices service dependable and expensive downtime.